The categoricity spectrum of large abstract elementary classes: Towers and disjoint amalgamation

 \begin{enumerate} \item $\Tow^0 = \Tow$. \item For all $i < \alpha$, $f_i: N_i \cong_{N_0} M_{i, 0}$. \item For all $i + 1 < \alpha$, $\gtp (f_{i + 1} (a_i) / \bigcup_{j < \beta} M_{i, j}; M_{i + 1, j})$ does not fork over $M_{i, 0}$. \end{enumerate}

 This is possible by Lemma \ref{tower-ext-step} and some renaming.
 This is enough: check the requirements and the definition of $\tleq$. \end{proof}

 As an application of Lemma \ref{tower-ap}, we consider a key problem from \cite{tame-frames-revisited-jsl}: whether independent sequences have the symmetry property (or equivalently \cite[5.7]{tame-frames-revisited-jsl}, whether independence of a sequence depends on the order in which it is enumerated).
+This was shown by Shelah \cite[III.\S5]{shelahaecbook} assuming additional properties involving uniqueness triples.
+Here we answer positively assuming categoricity in $\lambda$.
+Categoricity is a much weaker hypothesis in practice, since usually we can restrict to a superlimit.
+Moreover categoricity is only needed here because Fact \ref{forking-fact} gives us a nonforking notion only over limit models.
+If we have a nonforking notions over all members of $\K_\lambda$, we can remove categoricity from the hypotheses.

-Assuming categoricity in $\lambda$, we answer positively.
-This will not be needed for the rest of the present paper so we only sketch the proof.
+Since the result will not be needed for the rest of the present paper so we only sketch the proof.
 The idea is similar to that in \cite[Theorem 3]{vandieren-symmetry-apal}, but we give a self-contained abstract proof.

 \begin{thm} Let $\K$ be a $\lambda$-superstable AEC with $\lambda$-symmetry.
 If $\K$ is categorical in $\lambda$, then the frame of independent sequences of length less than $\lambda^+$ defined in \cite[4.3]{tame-frames-revisited-jsl} has the symmetry property. \end{thm} \begin{proof}[Proof sketch] We assume some knowledge of \cite{tame-frames-revisited-jsl}, in particular we will use without further mention \cite[4.12]{tame-frames-revisited-jsl}, which says that most of the basic properties of forking generalize to independent sequences.
 For simplicity, work inside a model-homogeneous model $\sea \in \K_{\lambda^+}$.
 For $\bb_1, \bb_2 \in \fct{<\lambda^{+}}{\sea}$, we write $\bb_1 \equiv_M \bb_2$ to mean that the two sequences have the same type over $M$ (again inside $\sea$).
 Equivalently, there is an automorphism of $\sea$ fixing $M$ sending $\bb_1$ to $\bb_2$.
 We write $\bb_1 \nf_M \bb_2$ to mean that the sequence $\bb_2 \bb_1$ is independent over $M$ (inside $\sea$).